 With the holidays quickly approaching, you may be preparing your home to host family or friends for an extended period of time.
-Between the cleaning and meal preparations, don’t neglect to give some attention to your home’s plumbing system to avoid potential holiday plumbing disasters.
-Correct known issues now to avoid dealing with that uncomfortable plumbing emergency with a house full of guests.
-If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that isn’t working correctly, have those concerns addressed by a professional plumber before your guests arrive.
+Between the cleaning and meal preparations, don’t neglect to give some attention to your home’s plumbing system to divert possible holiday plumbing disasters.
+Correct known issues now to keep from dealing with that uncomfortable plumbing emergency with a house full of guests.
+If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that doesn’t function properly, have those concerns addressed by a professional plumber before your guests arrive.

 Do you need to give your drains some seriously overdue attention?
-You may have a basic drain cleaning product for when the bathtub is backing up or the kitchen sink won’t drain but this short term solution often will not solve the problem.
-Regular drain cleaning or an emergency drain cleaning when you first recognize the back-up, can prevent your drains from getting clogged and leading to cloudy water and a smell that you would have to discuss with those guests.
+You may have a basic drain cleaning product for when the bathtub is backing up or the kitchen sink will not drain but this short term solution often will not solve the problem.
+Regular drain cleaning or an emergency drain cleaning when you first recognize the back-up, can keep your drains from getting clogged and leading to cloudy water and a smell that you would have to discuss with those guests.

-It’s essential to understand that your garbage disposal can only handle so much, and in many cases, it can’t take many different types of foods and liquids.
-Be mindful of what you’re putting down your garbage disposal and don’t let it be used as a trash can after the big holiday meal is complete.
+It’s important to know that your garbage disposal can only handle so much, and in many cases, it can’t take many different types of foods and liquids.
+Be mindful of what you’re putting down your garbage disposal and don’t let it be used as a trash can after the big holiday meal is finished.
 Food items that should not be used in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
-These types of items are hard for the disposal blades to grind up and generate blockages in your drains.
+These types of items are difficult for the disposal blades to grind up and generate blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

 From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 210-404-4233 if you’ve discovered any last minute plumbing issues that you don’t plan to put on your holiday guests!